Our Upcoming Events

 Elections and Compliance

-Statement of Economic Interests (Form 700) Forms and E-Filing Portal
+Statement of Economic Interest (Form 700) Filing Portal

 Public officials and designated employees must file Statements of Economic Interest.
 Public officials are specified in Government Code Section 87200.
 They include Mayors, Councilmembers, City Attorneys, City Managers, Planning Commissioners, and persons who manage public investments.
 Additionally, candidates for elected positions are required to file a Candidate statement.
 Designated employees and certain consultants who hold positions that involve making or participating in the making of decisions, which may foreseeably have a material effect on the holder’s financial interests also must file.
 Such positions are listed in the City’s conflict of interest code; people in these positions must file Statements of Economic Interests – Form 700 pursuant to the disclosure categories specified in that code.